AndrewYang2428/AndrewYang-megr2157-portfolio/docs/assignments/A04/index.md

 <img width="2589" height="3500" alt="IMG_8010" src="https://github.com/user-attachments/assets/7aa8dca4-9b34-4108-995e-cc6c82f520b0" />

+In this picture, it shows my calculation to solve for the cross-sectional geometry of feature 1 using the bending equation shown to us in class.
+We had to use this equation to find the approximate values cross sectional area with the parameters stated in the description and from the gear motor.

 <p align='center'>
 <img width="49.5%" height="1020" alt="A4_Motor_Mount_Feature_1_Sketch" src="https://github.com/user-attachments/assets/294272a3-4823-4ba4-bddf-fb085a5edf12" />
 <img width="49.5%" height="1017" alt="A4_Motor_Mount_Feature_1_Extrusion" src="https://github.com/user-attachments/assets/607dbfd7-ec01-4c29-9fa6-7dd579ee4185" />